Women

 Unsplash | Gayatri Malhotra

-Fears are widespread that the rollback of women's rights will set a precedent for further removal of rights in the US and in other countries who look to them as a role model.
+Fears are widespread that the rollback of women's rights will set a precedent for further removal of rights in the US and in other countries that look to them as a role model.

 Are Women Treated Fairly in the Workplace?

 It is proven that drawing on the talent pool of both men and women brings effectiveness and growth to a business.
-Closing the employment gap, and supporting women in the economy are key in achieving the 2030 Sustainable Development Goals.
+Closing the employment gap and supporting women in the economy are key to achieving the 2030 Sustainable Development Goals.

 Despite the known benefits, there is still a massive gender difference in the workplace.
-Women make up the bulk of the informal labour market, they are generally paid less than men, discrimination, poor attitudes and workplace harassment are rife, and the digital divide prevents many women from entering higher paid positions.
+Women make up the bulk of the informal labour market, yet they are generally paid less than men.
+Discrimination, poor attitudes and workplace harassment are rife, and the digital divide prevents many women from entering higher-paid positions.

-Better World Info is the place to source information on women working in science, technology, journalism, media, film, and even women in retirement.
-We have got you covered.
+Explore resources for women working in science, technology, journalism, media, film, and also a guide for women in retirement.

 Purple poster celebrating International Women's Day.
 The profile of 8 different womens head all face the same direction under a banner with flowers and a strong fist above them.